bmeg/iceberg-schema-tools/omop-fhir-translator/README.md

 data_cleaner.py and take the outputed file and replace it with data/person.json

 ## Convert OMOP -> FHIR
+Run lathe plan commands from root of project

 Build Snakefile
 ```
 lathe plan plan_omop_to_fhir.yaml